Mitigating technology gaps' contribution to international income inequality (2025)

 Previously circulated as "The Role of Firm Size in the Enforcement and Choice of Patent Protection"

 A recurring theme in the analysis of patent systems for at least the past 20 years is that their usefulness increases in the size of the patent holder.
-More recent discussion about the state of the US patent system has focussed on the perceived problem of meritless patent litigation by non-practising entities, or ``patent trolls''.
-Partly motivated by the lower extent of the problem in European countries, a widely suggested remedy for this latter problem is the shifting of legal fees to the losing party, which is expected to make defending more profitable for manufacturing firms who find themselves accused of patent infringement by a patent troll.
-This paper studies the complementary question how fee shifting changes the patenting incentive for smaller manufacturing firms by affecting their ability to enforce their patents.
-In a model incorporating endogenous court judgements, fee shifting, patent quality, and a variable capturing the importance of legal spending, fee-shifting does indeed decrease the profitability of patenting, and small firms are generally the first to forego patenting.
-The extent of fee-shifting necessary to affect the patenting rate however depends negatively on the importance of spending and on patent quality.
-To the extent that the United States are characterised by a higher importance of spending in litigation and lower patent quality compared to many European countries, a comparably small amount of fee shifting might be sufficient to reach the effect that requires a much higher amount of fee-shifting in Europe.
-Introducing the ability to settle litigation, I additionally show that very small patent owners may have an incentive to "be infringed" when their bargaining position is strong and that this incentive is relatively independent of the extent of fee shifting.
+More recent discussions about the state of the US patent system have focussed on the perceived problem of meritless patent litigation by non-practicing entities, or "patent trolls."
+Partly motivated by the lower extent of the problem in European countries, a widely suggested remedy for this problem of troll litigation is the shifting of legal fees to the losing party, which is expected to make defending more profitable for manufacturing firms who find themselves accused of patent infringement by a patent troll.
+This paper studies the complementary question of how fee shifting changes the patenting incentive for smaller manufacturing firms by affecting their ability to enforce their patents.
+In a model incorporating endogenous court judgments, fee shifting, patent quality, and a variable capturing the importance of legal spending, fee-shifting decreases patenting profitability, and small firms are generally the first to forego patenting.
+However, the extent of fee-shifting necessary to affect the patenting rate depends negatively on the importance of spending and on patent quality.
+To the extent that the United States is characterized by a higher importance of spending in litigation and lower patent quality compared to many European countries, a comparably small amount of fee-shifting might be sufficient to reach the effect that requires much more fee-shifting in Europe.
+Introducing the ability to settle litigation, I additionally show that very small patent owners may have an incentive to "be infringed" when their bargaining position is strong and that this incentive is relatively independent of the extent of fee-shifting.

 As Soon as Optimal: Delayed Publication of Patent Applications